Social Entrepreneurship

 Sustainable products made to empower women in Peru.

-Meet the beautiful women we're currently working with...
+Meet the inspiring women we're currently working with...

-Yanantin’s mission is to empower women in Peru with great working conditions.
+At Yanantin Alpaca, our mission is to empower women in Peru

-We envision a world with zero gender inequality, starting with businesses that work to decrease the participation gap and make entering the labor market for women more attractive.
+We envision a world where gender inequality is a thing of the past, starting with businesses that are committed to closing the participation gap and making the labor market a welcoming place for women.

 -